Menton Cote Dazur, France Travel Guide

 Menton's charm changes with the seasons, presenting unique experiences year-round.
 From the summer to the mild winter, and the peaceful off-season, each period offers distinct activities and an atmosphere for your visit.

 Extend your journey to the picturesque Roya Valley by train for stunning mountain scenery and old-fashioned villages.
-Allow for more leisurely days, simply enjoying the shores, lingering at cafes, and adopting the local pace of life.
+Allow for more leisurely days, simply enjoying the beaches, lingering at cafes, and adopting the local pace of life.
 This longer duration has a deep immersion into the region.